 The existing IAS 37 includes two probability thresholds.
 The first one in IAS 37.15 relates to the existence of an obligation and the second one in IAS 37.23 is concerned with the outflow of resources.
 We support retaining the first one.
 The current IAS 37 assumes that scenarios in which it is uncertain whether an obligation exist are limited to 'rare cases'.
 By using the term 'some situations' rather than the IAS 37 term 'rare cases' the IASB's working draft of the new standards obviously acknowledges that such scenarios are not rare.
 We even believe that they occur frequently.
-Take, for example, scenarios in which an entity is faced with a potential obligation shortly before the completion of its financial statements - as it may happen if the entity is unexpectedly sued by a third party.
-The entity may not have enough time to evaluate the merits of the case.
-Additionally, in complex legal cases and customer claims different view may exist regarding the existence of a liability.
-For example, a pharmaceutical entity gets information that a class action lawsuit has been filed shortly before the completion of its financial statements.
-The lawsuit relates to side effects of a medicament which is produced by the entity.
-The number of plaintiffs is one hundred.
-In reality, to check the degree of undesired side effects in each case may take months or even years and therefore the entity has no chance to appropriately analyse the cases within the short time given.
+Take, for example, scenarios in which an entity is faced with a potential obligation shortly before the completion of its financial statements - as it may happen if the entity is sued by a third party.
+The entity may simply not have enough time to evaluate the merits of the case.
+Additionally, in complex legal cases and customer claims it may different view may exist regarding the existence of a liability.

-Whenever it is unclear whether an obligation exists, the guidance in the current IAS 37 is helpful as it clarifies that a liability is to be recorded 'where it is more likely than not that a present obligation exists'.
+Whenever it is unclear whether an obligation exists the guidance in the current IAS 37 is helpful as it clarifies that a liability is to be recorded 'where it is more likely than not that a present obligation exists'.
 The IASB's working draft of the IAS 37 successor does not include similar language and it is unclear what impact this change in language should have.
 We believe that the IAS 37 guidance in this respect is very helpful and should be retained.

 We believe that the second probability threshold in the current IAS 37 (i.e. probability of outflow of resources) is not needed if single obligations are measured based on the most likely outcome.
-In contrast, if single obligations are measured based on their estimated value as proposed by the ED, the probability threshold should be retained as otherwise the cost of identifying and evaluating the potentially manifold outcomes of an obligation would be excessive.
+In contrast, if single obligations are measured based on their estimated value the probability threshold should be retained as otherwise the cost of identifying and evaluating the potential outcomes of an obligation would be excessive.